tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/logging-service.md

 # Logging Service

-Logging Service DSL is a wrapper over logging service module provided by csw.
+Logging Service DSL is a wrapper over Logging Service module provided by csw.
-You can refer a detailed documentation of Logging Service provided by csw @extref[here](csw:services/logging).
+You can refer a detailed documentation of Logging Service provided by CSW @extref[here](csw:services/logging).

-This dsl exposes following APIs to script writers for logging at different levels:
+This DSL exposes following APIs to script writers for logging at different levels:

 ## trace